 Sadly, you can’t download programmes for offline viewing on your phone – something that’s available on practically every other streaming service.
 BritBox say they’re planning to add this feature in the future.

-BritBox is currently lacking, however, in one area that’s always near and dear to my heart – subtitles.
-While they do mention subtitles in the help section, and the technical ability is there (you’ll see a CC icon in the bottom corner when subtitles are available) – in effect, I never managed to see a single show with subtitles, as of this writing.
+BritBox is still lacking, however, in one area that’s always near and dear to my heart – subtitles.
+While they do mention subtitles in the help section, and the technical ability is there (you’ll see a CC icon in the bottom corner when subtitles are available) – in effect, only some of the programmes have subtitles.

 When I asked BritBox about it, they were quick to mention that they are “already meeting the Ofcom requirements for subtitles”, but more importantly, stated that they’re currently aiming to have subtitles on 90% of programmes by Christmas.

 Well, guess what – Christmas has come and gone, and even four months BritBox’ official launch, many programmes still don’t offer subtitles (and weirdly, I’ve even noticed cases where some episodes in a season would have subtitles, while other episodes don’t).

 With every other major streaming service out there already offering subtitles (even NOW TV, where it took ages), their current absence from BritBox is disappointing.

 What Can I Watch on BritBox in the UK?

 Content is being added to BritBox constantly.
 As of this writing, I counted 500+ titles on BritBox, with most TV programmes having multiple seasons.
 In addition, there’s a selection of classic British films.

 At the moment, BritBox has content from ITV, the BBC, Channel 5 and the Comedy Channel.
 Programmes from Channel 4 will be added later in the year.